Sleaker/deadair_scripts_no_da_wares/README.md

 # Deadair Scripts (No DA Wares)
-Big thanks to DeadAir for his contributions to X4 modding.
+Big thanks to DeadAir for his contributions to X4 modding and releasing his mods under [GPL](LICENSE).
 This is a fork of his original work, with the references to DA Wares from deadair_eco removed.

 Please use [DeadAir Eco - No DA Wares](https://github.com/Sleaker/deadair_eco_no_da_wares) with this.